aajanki/ts2workflows/language_reference.md

 - Boolean: `true`/`false`
 - Bytes
 - `null`.
 In addition to the literal `null`, the Typescript `undefined` value is also converted to `null`.
-- Array: `[1, 2, 3]`.
-Array are not objects.
+- Array: `[1, 2, 3]`
+- Map: `{temperature: -12, unit: "Celsius"}`

+## Array type

+⚠️ Arrays are not objects.
 In particular, methods like `array.map()` and `array.concat()` are not available.

-- Map: `{temperature: -12, unit: "Celsius"}`.
-Key can also be strings: `{"temperature": -12, "unit": "Celsius"}`.
+⚠️ Accessing out-of-bounds index will cause an IndexError at runtime unlike in Typescript where out-of-bounds access would return `undefined`.

+## Map type

+Map keys can be identifiers or strings: `{temperature: -12}` or `{"temperature": -12}`.
 Trailing commas are allowed.

+⚠️ Trying to access a non-existing member of an object will throw a KeyError at runtime, unlike in Typescript where it would return `undefined`.

 ## Template literals

 Template literals are strings that support string interpolation.
 For example, `Hello ${name}`.

-Interpolated values can be numbers, strings, booleans.
-Other types will throw a TypeError during execution.
+⚠️ Interpolated values can (only) be numbers, strings or booleans.
+Other types will throw a TypeError at runtime.

 ## Expressions